-A self-employed contractor has been fined after an employee was killed when the trench he was working in collapsed on him.
+A self-employed contractor has been fined after an employee was fatally crushed when the trench he was working in collapsed on him.

 Swansea Magistrates’ Court heard how William Ryan Evans was contracted to construct a drainage field comprising of infiltration pipes laid at the bottom of deep trenches.
 He employed two workers and a subcontractor excavator to undertake the work at Longstone Farm, in Pembrokeshire.